KXVlNY/cse15l-lab-reports/lab-report-3-week-6/lab-report-3-week-6.md

 #### Copying a File by Using `scp` Command

-Now we can copy a local file to the remote server with the command: `scp isthisworking.md ieng6:~/`
+Also, we can copy a local file to the remote server with the command: `scp isthisworking.md ieng6:~/`

 ![scp](scp.jpg)